By Karen Kirk:

 - West Springfield Governmental Center: 6140 Rolling Road, Springfield, VA 22152

-This Friday, Virginia also will begin mailing ballots to those who have applied for absentee ballots.
+Virginia is now mailing ballots to those who have applied for absentee ballots.
 The deadline to apply for a mail-in ballot by mail, fax, or email is Friday, October 23, by 5 p.m.
 Due to reported problems of slow mail delivery by the United States Postal Service, you should request a ballot as soon as possible and return it quickly.

 Your ballot must be postmarked by the Office of Elections no later than November 3 and must be received by noon on November 6.
 You can start the process and track the status of your mail-in ballot request here here.